Veto vs ContextFort: AI Authorization Platform Comparison

 Use Veto when:

-- You're building production AI agents that need runtime authorization
+- You are building production AI agents that need runtime authorization

 - You need to block or require approval for specific tool calls before execution